 - the difference between nits and head lice

 - what they look like

 - what the symptoms are and how to check if your child has them

 – so that at least you feel armed with some knowledge if the little pests decide to make their home on your child’s head.

 What’s the difference between head lice and nits?

-“The term head lice refers to the insects themselves and the word ‘nits’ refers to the empty egg casings that are left after the lice hatch,” our favourite GP Dr Philippa Kaye tells us (read more about Dr Philippa on her dedicated website).
+“The term head lice refers to the insects themselves and the word ‘nits’ refers to the empty egg casings that are left after the lice hatch,” family GP Dr Philippa Kaye tells us (read more about Dr Philippa on her dedicated website).

 Head lice are about the size of a sesame seed, and although they cling to the hair, they tend to stay close to the scalp, she explains.

 Nits look more like flakes of dandruff but aren’t easily brushed out of the hair, she adds.
 They stick to the hair shaft but can be slid up and down between your fingers.